melindagreen/hubspot-form-usability-enhancements/README.md

 // That's it!
 The module will auto-initialize when HubSpot forms are detected.
 ```

-**No Tailwind CSS required in your project!** The package comes with pre-compiled CSS that includes all necessary styles.
+**Minimal CSS required in your project!** The package comes with pre-compiled CSS that includes all necessary styles.
 You can still customize colors by overriding CSS variables in `:root`.

-**If your project uses Tailwind CSS v4+**: You can leverage advanced features like `@apply` directives and `@theme` customization.
-See [Styling Customization](#styling-customization) for details.

 **For forms on dark backgrounds**: Simply add the class `.hs-form-reverse` to any parent container for automatic white text and inverted colors.
 See [Reverse Theme for Dark Backgrounds](#reverse-theme-for-dark-backgrounds).